Home Hiding Places - Hard-to-Find Places to Hide Your Valuables

 Again, this is convenient but well-known.
 Burglars typically pull drawers completely out, dump the contents on the floor, and look on the bottom as well as the back of them.

 Hiding something in the pocket of a shirt, jacket, or pair of pants in a closet sounds like a good idea.
-It’s a common place to quickly hide something and is very likely to be checked by a burglar.
-The same is true of a sock drawer.
+However, it’s a common place to quickly hide something and is very likely to be checked by a burglar.
+Unless you have a huge closet full of clothes, this isn't a safe place.

 Behind A Wall Hanging